 Doctorate in Chemical and Materials Sciences and Technologies

-The Doctorate aims to train high quality researchers in all research fields of fundamental chemistry (analytical chemistry, physical chemistry, inorganic chemistry, organic chemistry) and applied chemistry (pharmaceutical chemistry, food and cosmetic chemistry, pharmaceutical technologies, innovative chemical processes, environmental chemistry) as well as materials science, including nanochemistry.
+The Doctorate aims to train high quality researchers in all research fields of fundamental chemistry (analytical chemistry, physical chemistry, inorganic chemistry, industrial chemistry, organic chemistry) and applied chemistry (pharmaceutical chemistry, food and cosmetic chemistry, pharmaceutical technologies, innovative chemical processes, environmental chemistry) as well as materials science, including nanochemistry.

 For this purpose, the doctorate programme is structured into five independent curricula:

 The research doctorates will gain additional knowledge and skills to those acquired during their previous university studies.
 In particular, they will be trained to handle and recognize the issues related to specific research sectors, to gain and assimilate the necessary knowledge autonomously and ultimately use it productively to solve them.
 Furthermore, they will develop their ability to work in groups, to exchange their interdisciplinary skills and give a clear presentation of their research results in both written and verbal form.
 The research doctorate will therefore be an extremely flexible and versatile figure who will be able to adapt to the new scientific and technological challenges.
 The balance between gaining and managing skills will enable research doctorates to conduct their important research autonomously with national and multinational companies, research bodies or universities.
 The doctorate provides an ideal follow-up to university studies, especially for MSc graduates in the following classes LM-13 (Pharmacy and Industrial Pharmacy), LM-17 (Physics), LM-22 (Chemical Engineering), LM-53 (Materials Science and Engineering), LM-54 (Chemical Sciences), LM-71 (Sciences and Technologies of Industrial Chemistry).